binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 which upon execution would yield all of the `user`s.

-Also, keep in mind that XQuery[has an extension](https://www.mssqltips.com/sqlservertip/2738/examples-of-using-xquery-to-update-xml-data-in-sql-server/) called the XML Data Modification Language ([DML](https://docs.microsoft.com/en-us/sql/t-sql/xml/xml-data-modification-language-xml-dml)), which is commonly used to update (`insert`, `delete` and `replace value of`) XML documents.
+Also, keep in mind that XQuery [has an extension](https://www.mssqltips.com/sqlservertip/2738/examples-of-using-xquery-to-update-xml-data-in-sql-server/) called the XML Data Modification Language ([DML](https://docs.microsoft.com/en-us/sql/t-sql/xml/xml-data-modification-language-xml-dml)), which is commonly used to update (`insert`, `delete` and `replace value of`) XML documents.

 #### LDAP Injection {#web-applications-identify-risks-ldap-injection}

 The same generic injection information is applicable to LDAP

 [Successful LDAP injection](https://www.owasp.org/index.php/LDAP_Injection_Prevention_Cheat_Sheet#Introduction) attacks could result in granting permissions to unauthorised queries and/or adding, deleting or modifying of entries in the LDAP tree.
-Because LDAP is used extensively for user authentication, this is a considerable viable area for attackers.
+Because LDAP is used extensively for user authentication, this is a particularly viable area for attackers.

-As we have discussed, the usage of metacharacters in [XML Injection](#web-applications-identify-risks-xml-injection), a LDAP search filter metacharacters [can be injected](https://www.owasp.org/index.php/Testing_for_LDAP_Injection_(OTG-INPVAL-006)#Summary) into the dynamic parts of the queries and thus executed by the application.
+As we have discussed, the usage of metacharacters in [XML Injection](#web-applications-identify-risks-xml-injection), LDAP search filter metacharacters [can be injected](https://www.owasp.org/index.php/Testing_for_LDAP_Injection_(OTG-INPVAL-006)#Summary) into the dynamic parts of the queries and thus executed by the application.

-LDAP uses a [Polish notation](https://en.wikipedia.org/wiki/Polish_notation) (PN), or a normal Polish notation (NPN), or simply a prefix notation, which has the distinguishing feature of placing operators to the left of their operands.
+LDAP uses [Polish notation](https://en.wikipedia.org/wiki/Polish_notation) (PN), or normal Polish notation (NPN), or simply prefix notation, which has the distinguishing feature of placing operators to the left of their operands.

 One of the canonical examples, is when a web application takes the users credentials and verifies their authenticity.
 If successful, the user is then authenticated and granted access to specific resources.